bevchou/bevchou.github.io/_posts/2018-10-28-packet-sniffing-a-google-home.md

 DNS is domain name system, which converts a computer's host name to an IP address that identifies it on the Internet. mDNS is multicast-DNS, which works similarly on a smaller network (like the network in my apartment) instead of the entire Internet. mDNS and DNS are in the application layer, and both use UDP.

 mDNS works by broadcasting a query to all the hosts on the local network.
-Then the ones with hostnames that match the query will respond to one that send the query. mDNS is assumed to be used in a trusted network and the packets are not secure.
+Then the ones with hostnames that match the query will respond to one that sent the query. mDNS is assumed to be used in a trusted network and the packets are not secure.
 To avoid flooding the network with traffic, it uses a lot of caching.

-In terms of the Google Home, it send a series of 2-3 mDNS packets approximately every 1.7 minutes (compare that with ~40 TCP packets per minute sent between my laptop and the Google Home when Chrome was open).
-This is probably because it is caching data.
+In terms of the Google Home, it sent a series of 2-3 mDNS packets approximately every 1.7 minutes (compare that with ~40 TCP packets per minute sent between my laptop and the Google Home when Chrome was open).
+This is probably because it was caching data.
 There are some packets which indicate a cache purge.
-The Google Home always is sending a packet to the IP address 255.0.0.251, but never receives any mDNS packets.
+The Google Home always sent a packet to the IP address 255.0.0.251, but never received any mDNS packets.
 Packets show that it is still querying and getting responses though.

 ![]({{ site.baseurl }}/assets/und-networks/packetsniff-mDNS-only.png)

 The Google Home was able to answer all my really specific questions about tiger salamanders (15-17 minutes on the chart) without sending queries at the exact moment I asked the question.
 I think it might be continuously listening (and caching) and then continuously bringing back results.
-And then if I senses the hot word (because it's always listening) it can tell me the relevant answer it has cached away.
+And then if it senses the hot word (because it's always listening) it can tell me the relevant answer it has cached away.
 I'm not quite sure, but it's sort of weird that it isn't sending or receiving packets at the moment I ask questions.

 So who is 224.0.0.251????
 It's a [multicasting IP](https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml).
 According to Wikipedia, "IP multicast is a technique for one-to-many and many-to-many real-time communication over an IP infrastructure in a network."
 The packets show the Google Home is talking to services called "\_googlecast.\_tcp.local" and "\_googlezone.\_tcp.local" that are also sending info to 224.0.0.251.
 There is info in the query response packets that include my Google Home's unique id, and I think that is how it identifies the relevant data to grab.